nginxinc/nginx-wiki/source/modules/lua.rst

 Starting from the ``v0.9.3`` release, it is allowed to create zero-delay timers even when the Nginx worker process starts shutting down.

 When a timer expires, the user Lua code in the timer callback is running in a "light thread" detached completely from the original request creating the timer.
-So objects with the same lifetime as the request creating them, like [[#ngx.socket.tcp|cosockets]], cannot be shared between the original request and the timer user callback function.
+So objects with the same lifetime as the request creating them, like `cosockets <ngx.socket.tcp_>`_, cannot be shared between the original request and the timer user callback function.

 Here is a simple example: